PyO3/tokio/README.rst

 Asyncio event loop based on tokio-rs (WIP)
 ==========================================

-tokio is asyncio event loop written in rust.
+async-tokio is a drop-in replacement of the built-in asyncio event loop. async-tokio is implemented in rust and uses tokio-rs under the hood.

 Using tokio loop